saldi7/Docker/ccminer-verus/README.md

 ## Looking for a pool?

- * [pool.veruscoin.io](https://pool.veruscoin.io) is the 5% fee community pool, donating all of it directly to the VerusCoin Foundation.
+ * [pool.verus.io](https://pool.verus.io) is the 5% fee community pool, donating all of it directly to the Verus Foundation.
- * A list of other mining pools is on the [VerusCoin website](https://veruscoin.io)
+ * A list of other mining pools is on the [Verus website](https://verus.io)

 ## Did this help you?